Megalithic

 There

 are several good astronomy software programs available.
+You

 do not need a telescope for basic astronomy.
 A PC is enough.